 2. How many times a year do I have to deal with this?

 There can only ever be a maximum of three Friday the 13ths in a year, but there will always be one Friday the 13th.
-There are two Friday the 13ths in 2018, so you can breathe easy after today because the first one was in April.
+This year there are two Friday the 13ths, the next one will be in December.

 3. How do I know one is coming?

 If the month starts on a Sunday, you’ll know that in just under 2 weeks, you’re going to have to deal with a Friday the 13th.
 So you can prepare your underground safety bunker, or tell your boss you won’t be coming in that day.

 4. What do I call this inexplicable fear I’m feeling?

 The fear of Friday the 13th is the combination of two kinds of fears: the fear of Fridays and the fear of the number 13 (triskaidekaphobia).
 Together, these two fears are called paraskevidekatriaphobia and here’s how to pronounce it.